Skip to content

 Course formats

-A variety of course formats are offered: fully in-person, online asynchronous, online synchronous, and hybrid.
-The course format for each course can be found on the Class Availability page, under “GenEd/Focus/Special Des.”
+A variety of course formats are offered: fully in-person, hybrid, and online (asynchronous and synchronous).
+Check the Class Availability page for details.

 Make the most out of your Exchange/Visiting student experience by choosing courses that are unique to Hawaii or unavailable at your home institution: